clojure-liberator/liberator/index.md

 ## Liberating data?

-Forget “big data”, there is so much useful data locked up in 'big applications'.
-Many of these applications, especially in large organisations, are written in Java.
+Forget “big data”, there is so much useful data locked up in “big applications”.
+Many of these applications, especially in large organizations, are written in Java.

 Clojure can run side-by-side with Java in the JVM, seamlessly accessing the same internal Java APIs that your application does.
 That makes Clojure a great choice for developing new facades onto your application stack.